DevExpress/devextreme-documentation/concepts/05 UI Components/Toolbar/00 Getting Started with Toolbar/15 Customize Items.md

+---
+##### jQuery

 To apply the same customization to all items, use an [itemTemplate](/api-reference/10%20UI%20Components/CollectionWidget/1%20Configuration/itemTemplate.md '/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/#itemTemplate').
 To customize an individual item, specify the [template](/api-reference/_hidden/CollectionWidgetItem/template.md '/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/items/#template') property of the item.

-Note that Angular and Vue use [custom templates](/concepts/05%20UI%20Components/zz%20Common/30%20Templates/10%20Custom%20Templates.md '/Documentation/Guide/UI_Components/Common/Templates/#Custom_Templates') instead of the [template](/api-reference/_hidden/CollectionWidgetItem/template.md '/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/items/#template') property.
-In React, specify the [render](/api-reference/_hidden/CollectionWidgetItem/render.md '/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/items/#render') property.

 The following code adds a custom item after the **Back** button.

----
-##### jQuery

     <!-- tab: index.js -->
     $(function() {